 - Take a peek at our Articles page for a more in-depth description of certain concepts and terms.

-- Check out the "Codecademy Forums" link that is at the bottom of the instructions column.
-These forums allow you to read and submit conversations with other users who have had similar problems.
+- Check out the "Codecademy Forums" link with the "Get Unstuck" located in the top navigation panel.
+The Forum allows you to read and submit conversations with other users who have had similar problems.

 If you think a code error message is incorrect, please let us know!
-You can submit a bug within the learning environment by scrolling down the left side of the page to Report a Bug
+You can submit a bug within the learning environment by selecting Get Unstuck at the top of your screen.
+From there, select Bugs and report the issue.